Tau2 Arietis

 The primary component is an evolved giant star with a stellar classification of K3 III.
-It has expanded to 19 times the radius of the Sun, from which it is radiating 120 times the Sun's luminosity.
-This energy is being emitted into outer space from the outer atmosphere at an effective temperature of 4,406 K, giving it the cool orange glow of a K-type star.
+It is an estimated 1.6 billion years old and is spinning with a projected rotational velocity of 3.4 km/s.
+With double the mass of the Sun, it has expanded to 19 times the radius of the Sun.
+The star is radiating 120 times the Sun's luminosity from its enlarged photosphere at an effective temperature of 4,406 K, giving it the cool orange glow of a K-type star.
 At an angular separation of 0.53 arcseconds is a magnitude 8.50 companion.